course-dprep/team-project-no-vs-code-team-2-dprep/README.md

 ### 6.2 Libraries
 In R the following package were installed.
 If you did not download them yet, please install them, and use the install.packages() to do so.
 ```
+library(tidyverse)
 library(tinytex)
-library(tidyverse)
 library(rmarkdown)
 ```

 ### 6.3 Running the code

 #### Step-by-step using the makefile
-To automatically run all source code files of which this project is composed, pleas follow these instructions:
+To automatically run all source code files of which this project is composed, please follow these instructions:
 1. Fork this GitHub repository to your own GitHub account.
 2. Open the command line / terminal and run the following code:
 ```